mui/material-ui/docs/src/pages/company/careers/designer.md

 ## About the role

-Some criterias for applying to this role:
+Some criteria for applying to this role:

 - Location: fully remote (preference for UTC-6 to UTC +3).
 - Type of work: full-time (as a contractor or employee, [depending on the case](https://mui-org.notion.site/Hiring-FAQ-64763b756ae44c37b47b081f98915501)).